Call for Fellows

 Apply to Become a Center Research Fellow

 Center fellows are a critical to the Center’s success.
-The Center for Educational and Instructional Technology Research will be offering grants to fund four center research fellows.
-These fellows will serve as lead faculty in the further development of the research agendas emanating from the Center for Educational and Instructional Technology Research.
+These fellows will serve as lead researchers in the further development of the research agendas emanating from the Center for Educational and Instructional Technology Research.
 Selection of fellows will be done via a multi-stage process.

 For consideration you will need to submit a one-page proposal as well as your vitae.
 If selected, you will be asked to submit a full proposal stemming from an interview with the Center Chair.

-Additional funds are available for those who apply and qualify for the research presentation award (with chair approval).
+Presentation and publication awards are available for those who apply and qualify for the research funding (with chair approval).

 Become a Center Affiliate